 Where to Sell the Business

 If you are preparing to sell your business, you may first want to explore the marketplace and get a reasonable idea about what your operation may sell for or which other businesses are available for sale.
 There are several online business listings that you can turn to in order to learn more about the other listings on the market.
-You can also reach out to a business broker.
+You can also reach out to a business broker, check out CGK Business Sales for more tips on how to find a good business broker.

 Keep in mind that there is a wide range of industries and niches.
 Many of the online listing platforms and business brokers specialize in a specific industry or niche.
 For example, a specialized broker may have a greater understanding of your business model and plan, and he or she may be able to better market your venture for sale to the right target audience.